-- 'Error. f0 must be less than 0.5' if f0 is out of range - 'Order must be even for a bandpass modulator.' if the order is incompatible with the modulator type. - 'The opt vector must be of length xxx' if opt is used to explicitly pass the NTF zeros and these are in the wrong number.
+- 'Error. f0 must be less than 0.5', if f0 is out of range. - 'Order must be even for a bandpass modulator.' if the order is odd and therefore incompatible with the modulator type. - 'The opt vector must be of length xxx' if opt is used to explicitly pass the NTF zeros and these are in the wrong number.